 Waller suggested that stress-induced psychosis was behind the dancing mania that struck Medieval Europe.
 In those days people suffered from famine and many died of starvation.
 The area was riddled with diseases, including smallpox and syphilis.
 Waller believes the stress was intolerable, and hence a mass psychological illness resulted.

-Waller also points out that the superstition was widespread among the people.
+Waller also points out that superstition was widespread among the people.
 "Anxiety and false fears gripped the region," Waller said.

 One of these fears, originating from a Christian church legend, was that if anyone provoked the wrath of Saint Vitus, a Sicilian martyred in 303 A.D., he would send down plagues of compulsive dancing.

-These kinds of epidemic have also happened in more modern times.
+These kinds of epidemics have also happened in more modern times.
 In 1962, a "laughing epidemic" went on for 18 months in Tanzania.
 What started as a joke, ended as a disaster.
-In a tiny rural village in the Bukoba region three pupils experienced uncontrollable laughing that quickly spread through the school, apparently transmitted by contact with an infected person.
+In a tiny rural village in the Bukoba region, three pupils experienced uncontrollable laughing that quickly spread through the school, apparently transmitted by contact with an infected person.
 The symptoms could last anywhere from a few hours to 16 days.

 Such epidemics occurred in ancient times and can still happen today.
 As we have seen there are several theories attempting to solve these mysterious outbreaks.
 Scientists may never be able to figure out exactly what caused the dancing mania outbreaks in medieval Europe.

 The laughing epidemic in Tanzania requires further study and could solve the mystery of the medieval dancing mania.
-Scientists believe that "in order to interpret this behavior as normal or pathological, a study of the culture context should be made."
+Scientists believe that "in order to interpret this behavior as normal or pathological, a study of the cultural context should be made."

-The again, perhaps we shouldn't compare ancient and modern outbreaks because they can have entirely different causes.
+Again, perhaps we shouldn't compare ancient and modern outbreaks because they can have entirely different causes.
 In any case, despite the proposed theories, it appears that the Medieval Dancing Mania will remain an unexplained phenomenon that we will never be able to truly understand.